brettz9/httpquery/README.md

 * Proof-of-concept **Firefox addon** (web app to come) to allow remote HTTPQueries without access restrictions
-* **Node.js server file handler implementation** to allow remote queries to be made to obtain subsets of HTML or XML data via XPath or CSS selector syntax (currently XPath is for XML/XHTML only; CSS Selectors for HTML only?).
+* **Node.js and PHP server file handler implementations** to allow remote queries to be made to obtain subsets of HTML or XML data via XPath or CSS selector syntax (currently XPath is for XML/XHTML only; CSS Selectors for HTML only?).
 Static HTML/XML files can be read from the desktop before being transformed by the client-submitted XPath or CSS Selectors query.
-Files with extension "html", "xhtml", "xml", or "tei" are currently recognized (files placed within the "Node" subfolder).
+Files with extension "html", "xhtml", "xml", or "tei" are currently recognized (files placed within the respective server subfolder ("Node" or "PHP")).
+Please see their respective README's.

 A PHP demo server is also planned.